protesilaos/iosevka-comfy/README.md

 * `iosevka-comfy-wide-fixed` same as `iosevka-comfy-wide` though it is strictly monospaced and does not support ligatures.

+Note that the `iosevka-comfy-duo`, `iosevka-comfy-wide`, and `iosevka-comfy-wide-fixed` use a different style for the `m` character.
+Instead of the one with a shorter middle leg, they let all legs have the same length.
+The short middle leg in `m` that we need in the narrow monospaced variants is necessary for legibility, especially at small point sizes.
+Otherwise it is a gimmick, so we remove it in the "wider" builds.

 ## Install on GNU/Linux

 Unless you have some exotic system, in which case you know what you are